ZDSRepositories/dotwar/Mymidon_Manual.md

 ### Capture and Elimination
 The attackers' goal is to capture Earth.
 Earth is instantly captured if any attacker is within 1.6e7 km or it.\
 The defenders' goal is to eliminate all defenders.
 An attacker is intantly destroyed if a defender gets within 1.12e7 km of it (70% of the capture radius.)\
-If all attackers are eliminated, the defenders win.
+If all attackers are eliminated, the defenders win.\
-These numbers are taken from the myrmidon '75 manual by Ward Cunningham.
+These numbers are slightly modified from the myrmidon '75 manual by Ward Cunningham.
 They are subject to tweaking :)